ErHaWeb/klaro_consent_manager/Documentation/Editor/Configuration/Content/Index.rst

     :type: string
     :Default: ''

-    As an alternative to the usual TypoScript configuration via constants under `plugin.tx_klaroconsentmanager.view`, a Fluid root path can be defined here, which has a higher priority than the paths configured in TypoScript.
-The three default directories `/Layouts/`, `/Partials/` and `/Templates/` are expected under this path.
+    As an alternative to the TypoScript configuration under `plugin.tx_klaroconsentmanager.view`, a Fluid root path can be defined here.
+    This path has a higher priority than the paths configured in TypoScript.
+    The directories `/Layouts/`, `/Partials/`, and `/Templates/` are expected under this path.
 Fluid templates created here are used to enrich Locallang labels with additional functionality or to replace them completely.
-In this way, dynamic content or more complex HTML structures can be provided in a simple way.
-Fluid templates that are to override labels are expected in the subdirectory `/Templates/Labels/`.
+Fluid templates that override labels are expected in `/Templates/Labels/`.

 ..  _configuration-content-locallangpath: